 Jennifer Hunt is the Administrative Director of Actuarial Services at Paramount Healthcare in Maumee, Ohio.
 Paramount is part of the ProMedica Health System headquartered in Toledo, Ohio.
 She has worked at Paramount for 20 years in a variety of roles including underwriting and analytics.
 In her current role, she is responsible for Actuarial Services including commercial rate filings and the Medicare and QHP Bids, Underwriting for group and individual business, Reinsurance for ceded coverage as well as ESL products, Product Development, Business Analytics and Insight team as well as Risk Adjustment for Commercial, Medicare, and Medicaid.
 Jennifer earned her degree in Economics from Denison University.
 She previously worked on the sales and service side of property and casualty insurance.
 She routinely volunteers in her community.

 She has been with Geisinger Health System for 12 years.
 She started as an observation and surgical overnight coder with the Revenue Management department in 2008.
 In 2011, she decided to make a move to the insurance side of things and took on the role of Risk Adjustment Coder.
-Since then, Marilee has held positions such as HCC analyst and Risk Adjustment Educator, and Manager of Clinical Transformation before promoting to her current role as Director of Coding Operations for Geisinger.
+Since then, Marilee has held positions such as HCC analyst, Lead- Risk Adjustment Educator, and Manager of Clinical Transformation before promoting to her current role as Director of Coding Operations for Geisinger.

 As the Vice President of Quality for Advantasure, Erica Krieger is responsible for deploying industry-leading initiatives and driving success through Stars strategy development, program implementation and performance management which are complemented by overseeing prospective HEDIS gap identification and HEDIS administration services.
 Prior to joining Advantasure, Erica held a variety of roles at Blue Cross Blue Shield of Michigan, including roles focused on continuous improvement, strategic informatics, and customer reporting.